Tracecat will always support unlimited workflows.

 workflow (with alias get_weather

-) with the appropriate coordinates.wait_strategy: wait
+) with the appropriate coordinates.We’re using

 here because we want to see the temperature results in the parent workflow.